Socratrees/articles/_posts/2021-01-01-hci-systems-research-is-dead.md

 Empirical research, from quantitative controlled experiments to qualitative ethnographies, are key components of the scientific method.
 As such, it's easy to see why they are readily accepted as research contributions in HCI.

 However, shouldn't someone be incorporating these insights into new systems?
-Unfortunately, each time a specific technology becomes mainstream, whether it is an operating system, window mangager, or social media platform, innovation in academia seems to stall, and is mostly reduced to running empirical studies on whatever system industry produces, or small adaptations thereof.
+Unfortunately, each time a specific technology becomes mainstream, whether it is an operating system, window mangager, or social media platform, innovation in academia seems to stall, and is mostly reduced to running empirical studies on whatever system industry produces, or on small adaptations thereof.

 ## The End of Systems Research

-Work in progress ...
+[What once was the heart and soul of a growing new field](http://socratrees.wiki/statement/details/1456), and [gave rise to omnipresent technologies such as the Personal Computer](http://socratrees.wiki/statement/details/1491) and [World Wide Web](http://socratrees.wiki/statement/details/1493), is now a near-extinct line of research.
+HCI shuns systematic generalizations and applauds creating evermore specific descriptions of practice and tools to support it.

+Again, HCI is not alone in this.
+[Rob Pike (2000)][8] argues how this is the result of a "change of scale":

+> [M]uch of the interesting work requires effort on a large scale.
+Many person-years are required to write a modern, realistic system.
+That is beyond the scope of most university departments.

+> This means that industry tends to do the big, defining projects—operating systems, infrastructure, etc.—and small research groups must find smaller things to work on.

+In other words: academic computer science research doesn't "go for breadth", it "go[es] for depth".

+The few remaining researchers targeting _breadth_, i.e., systems research, are faced with the near-insurmountable task of convincing their "peers", inured in a _depth-first_ culture, that the work they do should be considered research at all.
+Complaints and examples abound on social media, e.g., [one reviewer's nonsensical claim that "this is a systems paper framed as a research paper"](https://twitter.com/joe_hellerstein/status/1064710469900890113).

+I've observed the following paradox in systems research: **the bigger, more complex, system you are developing, the more research you draw on, the more likely reviewers will trivialize your contribution.**
+In a way, this is understandable.
+Reviewers are asked to criticize your work, and systems research tends to raise many questions.
+The more ground you cover, the more likely they'll be able to envision and spot missing features; the more related work you introduce, the more similarities they see, the more likely they'll see your work as "incremental" and argue the contribution is not large enough to warrant publication.

 ## Do We Need Systems Research?